cbrandao18/Bot-ify/README.md

 * Browse albums, artists, and songs
 ![Browse](./app/assets/images/screenshots/browse.png)

 * Stay listening to your current song throughout navigation.
-Click back and next to go to the next song in the queue!
+Click back and next to traverse through the song queue!
 ![Playbar](./app/assets/images/screenshots/playbar.gif)

 ## To Do